Balaklava

 An assessment of population growth drivers in Balaklava reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-According to aggregated SA2-level projections, the suburb of Balaklava is expected to increase its population by 262 persons to reach a total of 2,472 residents by 2041, reflecting an overall increase of approximately 9.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward, demographic trends project an above median population growth for Australia's regional areas, with the suburb expected to increase by 256 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.8% in total over the 16 years.

 Frequently Asked Questions - Population